guenchi/loko/README.md

 ## License

-**Work is pending to formulate an exception to this license.
-For now, there is no exception.
-See https://gitlab.com/weinholt/loko/issues/2/.**
+**Work is pending (https://gitlab.com/weinholt/loko/issues/2) to formulate an application exception to this license.
+For now, there is no exception.**

 **The samples/ directory is covered by a different license.**